← Back to Coaching

 Listen for specifics.
 A great trainer can describe their structure in 60 seconds.
 A weak one stumbles or generalizes.

-What you want to hear: a clear template (e.g., "3 strength sessions a week with progressive overload, 2 conditioning sessions, 1 active recovery").
+What you want to hear: a clear template (for example, "3 strength sessions a week with progressive overload, 2 conditioning sessions, 1 active recovery").

 What signals trouble: "Every workout is different to keep it interesting."
 That can be a red flag for "no programming structure at all."